---

 ### Task and Conditions

-We use the Ellsberg gamble task from the [Ellsberg study](../ellsberg_study/01_ellsberg_study.qmd): GPT-4o evaluates gambles involving urns with unknown colour compositions.
-The alternative pool consists of 30 Ellsberg-style urn gambles, each with $K = 4$ possible monetary consequences (\$0, \$1, \$2, \$3) corresponding to drawing different-coloured balls from urns of 60–120 balls.
+We use the Ellsberg gamble task from the [Ellsberg study](../ellsberg_study/01_ellsberg_study.qmd): GPT-4o evaluates gambles involving urns with unknown color compositions.
+The alternative pool consists of 30 Ellsberg-style urn gambles, each with $K = 4$ possible monetary consequences (\$0, \$1, \$2, \$3) corresponding to drawing different-colored balls from urns of 60–120 balls.
 The gambles are organized into three ambiguity tiers:

 - **Tier 1 (No ambiguity; E01–E08):** 8 gambles with fully specified ball counts — pure risk with known objective probabilities.